AutoTopiT/MTN-AutoTopiT/User Guides/Web Portal User Guide.md

 ![Forgot Password](../assets/user-images/forgot-password.png)

-A password link is sent the user's email/phone number.
+A password link is sent to the user's email/phone number.
 The user clicks on the link and is brought to a view where he/she can update password.

 ![Update Password](../assets/user-images/update-password.png)